jvikraman/apollo-server-ref/README.md

 }
 ```

-#### 👏 💥 🥁 🎉 🎊 🥳 Congratulations !! you made it through the end and that's a wrap of our quick reference guide on how to use Apollo Server for your GraphQL needs !!
+#### 👏 💥 🥁 🎉 🎊 🥳 Congratulations !! you made it through the end and that's a wrap on our quick reference guide on how to use Apollo Server for your GraphQL needs !!

 #### 🏆 These notes are inspired by the amazing egghead tutorials on these topics by [Eve Porcello](https://egghead.io/instructors/eve-porcello) and [Alex Banks](https://egghead.io/instructors/alex-banks).
 They are a great resource for anyone starting with GraphQL and Apollo Server.
-Be sure to check them out on egghead.io
+Be sure to check them out on [egghead.io](https://egghead.io)

 #### 🔥 If you like, you can also check out the sample [react-apollo app](https://github.com/jvikraman/react-apollo-graphql) that demonstrates the concepts discussed in this guide.